OpenZeppelin/defender-templates/defender/auto-fund-chainlink-subscription/Readme.md

 ## Deployment Setup :rocket:

-This template uses external dependencies, so we will use [Rollup](https://rollupjs.org/guide/en/#introduction) to bundle those dependencies inside our Javascript autotasks.
-We also leverage the [yaml plugin](https://github.com/rollup/plugins/tree/master/packages/yaml) to define parameters in a central location and reuse them in our serverless template and both autotasks.
+This template uses external dependencies, so we will use [Rollup](https://rollupjs.org/guide/en/#introduction) to bundle those dependencies inside our Javascript Autotasks.
+We also leverage the [yaml plugin](https://github.com/rollup/plugins/tree/master/packages/yaml) to define parameters in a central location and reuse them in our serverless template and both Autotasks.

 In the `defender` directory, perform the following steps: